ruclty/Daisy/README.md

     "train_method": " required, training method " ,
-    "label": " required if train_method is a conditional training, name of the label column " , "KL": " optional, whether using KL loss in training, default 'yes' " , "ratio" : " optional, the ratio of the number of sample records to the real data, default 1" },
+    "label": " required if train_method is a conditional training, name of the label column " , "KL": " optional, whether using KL loss in training, default 'yes' " , "ratio" : " optional, the ratio of the number of sample records to the real data, default 1", "sample_times" : "optional, times of sampling, default 1" },
 {
     "another parameters group ..."